 The Conservation Farm Family of the Year Award is announced during our annual conference, and the winners host that year's Conservation Observance Day.

-The event attracts a statewide audience comprised of county board members, county land and water conservation department staff, DATCP and DNR staff, and USDA personnel, and others interested in the protection and sustainable use of Wisconsin’s natural resources.
+The event attracts a statewide audience comprised of county board members, county land and water conservation department staff, DATCP and Wisconsin Department of Natural Resources (DNR) staff, and United States Department of Agriculture (USDA) personnel, and others interested in the protection and sustainable use of Wisconsin’s natural resources.

 The day consists of speaker presentations, lunch, and tours of the farm.